 |%

-s and outgoing facts or scry result $update
+handle incoming poke $actions and outgoing facts or scry result $updates.

 ++ dejs-action